LuminousAme/AtlasX3HardwareAssignment/README.md

 The slide deck for the video is in the "Video Overview Slide Deck.pdf" file, the video overview itself is linked below, the slide deck for the iterative design is in the "Iterative Design Slides.pdf" file, the iterative design video itself is also linked below, as are the fabrication, and electronic integration/interactive scene videos.
 The prototype images are in the Images folder as well as below.
+The materials are listed right below the prototype images.
 The description of the Interactive Scene as it is now and the draft for what we will make it later is below.
 And both the Unity files for the Interactive Scenes, and the Arduino code file in .ino format are including in the repos files.

 # Video Overview